 Ready to plant and grow roses in your garden?
-Our Growing Guide for Roses will get you started—with advice on how to take care of roses and prune roses, too.
+Our Growing Guide for Roses will get you started—with advice on how to take care of roses and prune them too.

 Rose bushes come in a variety of forms, from climbing roses to miniature rose plants, blooming mainly in early summer and fall.
 One way to group roses into classes is according to their date of introduction: